liferay/generator-liferay-fragments/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make with the owners of this repository via issue, email, or any other method before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a code of conduct.
+Please follow it in all your interactions regarding the project.

 ## Pull Request Process

-While creating your contribution, please take into account these steps, not necessarily in order:
+When you create your contribution, please keep this list in mind:

+- Start from the existing master branch and add your changes.
+- Create your contribution.
 - Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-- Start from existing master branch and add your changes.
-- Write the code you want to contribute with.
-- Add any test if necessary.
+- Add tests if necessary.
-- Ensuring that it covers all needed tests, jsdocs and linting process.
+- Ensure that it passes all tests and linting process and includes JSDocs.
 - Update the README.md with details of changes to the interface, this including new parameters, behaviour or even generators.
-- Do not need any version number manually.
+- Do not change the version number manually.
 We use semver for every release, but we may publish more requests at once.
-- Create your pull request against master branch and solve any conflicts if necessary.
+- Create your pull request against master branch and resolve any conflicts if necessary.